Lauren Akins

-Lauren Akins (née Gregory) (born November 8, 1989) is an American author, podcaster, and philanthropist.
+Lauren Akins (née Gregory; born November 8, 1989) is an American author, podcaster, and philanthropist.
 She is the author of Live in Love: Growing Together Through Life's Changes, which was a New York Times best seller.

 Early life

 Akins grew up in Madison, Tennessee and attended Goodpasture Christian School.
 Her parents are Steve and Lisa Gregory.
 She has a younger sister, Macy, and a younger brother, Grayson.

 Akins attended the University of Tennessee, receiving a degree in nursing.

 Career

 Akins worked with a non-profit advocacy organization, 147 Million Orphans.
 She donated over $250,000 at an event for the organization in October 2016.

 On May 5, 2021, Akins released her book, Live in Love: Growing Together Through Life's Changes, a memoir which she wrote with Mark Dagostino.
 The book is a New York Times best seller.

 In May 2021, Akins released an eight-episode podcast, Live in Love with Lauren Akins, which is co-hosted by Annie F. Downs.
 In October 2021, season two of the podcast premiered.

+In 2023, Akins released his-and-hers perfumes with Ranger Station, a fragrance house in Nashville.
+Half of the proceeds went to Love One International, a nonprofit in Uganda.